AdobeDocs/analytics.en/help/implement/vars/page-vars/list.md

 Make sure that you configure each list variable in report suite settings before using them in your implementation.
 See [Conversion variables](/help/admin/admin/conversion-var-admin/list-var-admin.md) in the Admin guide.
 This step applies to all implementation methods.

->[!NOTE]
->
->List variables implemented using mapped fields in the Web SDK use the default delimiter of a comma ('`,`').

 ## List variables using the Web SDK

 List variables are [mapped for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) under the XDM fields `_experience.analytics.customDimensions.lists.list1.list[]` to `_experience.analytics.customDimensions.lists.list3.list[]`.
 Each array element contains a `"value"` object that contains each string.
-For example, the following XDM object populates the `list1` variable with `"Example value 1,Example value 2,Example value 3"`.
+There is no need to provide a delimiter.
+It will be automatically included using the value specified in [report suite settings](/help/admin/admin/conversion-var-admin/list-var-admin.md).
+For example, if comma is configured as the delimiter for list variable 1, the following XDM object would populate the list1 variable with "Example value 1,Example value 2,Example value 3".

 ```json
 "xdm": {